andreimerlescu/andreimerlescu/OPENSOURCE.md

 ## `genwordpass`

+This package is a **multilingal** _random password generator_ that uses a combination of uppercase, lowercase and symbols in order to randomly generate strong and memorable passwords.
+There are **five (5)** languages included in the package including **Romanian**, **German**, **Russian**, **Spanish**, and **English**.

     go install github.com/andreimerlescu/genwordpass@latest

 ## `entgenpass`

+This package is a different attempt at random password generation.
+Instead of focusing on memorable passwords that are big in memory ([genwordpass](https://github.com/andreimerlescu/genwordpass) takes a few seconds to load but its strong).
+This package is [entgenpass](https://github.com/andreimerlescu/entgenpass) and its responsible for random strings that are calculated with entropy strength.
+It's a similar generation time for a password, but its a different approach.
+Both packages in my judgement are safe to use.

     go install github.com/andreimerlescu/entgenpass@latest

 ## Project Apario

+In 2020 I was asked by a bunch of online folks to build a search engine for OSINT records.
+I released PhoenixVault, but it changed from a _Ruby on Rails_ closed-source _SaaS_ product that had voluntary subscriptions to finance the $7K/mo hosting bills for roughly 500 concurrent monthly users, funded by over 200 subscribers for **four (4) years** until I rewrote the _closed source_ offering into an **open source** offering written in Go.
+In my professional career, Project Apario offered me a lot of growing opportunities to master DevOps in scale and load outside of my full time job.
+This allowed me to learn new tech and try new concepts.

 ### `reader`

+The [reader](https://github.com/ProjectApario/reader) is the presentation layer of the **trio** that is _Project Apario_.

 ### `writer`

+The [writer](https://github.com/ProjectApario/writer) is what builds a **database directory** of _Apario Assets_ that can be used in the presentation [reader](https://github.com/ProjectApario/reader) layer.

 ### `search`

+The [search](https://github.com/ProjectApario/search) acts similar to the [reader](https://github.com/ProjectApario/reader) in that it uses the **database directory** of _Apario Assets_ to generate cached indexes of the raw text extracted and read from OCR.
+Text is processed through [textee](https://github.com/andreimerlescu/textee) in order to chunk a string into small substrings, then [gematria](https://github.com/andreimerlescu/gematria) is used in order to calculate the English, Jewish and Simple _gematria_ value for each _textee_ substring.
+When searches are performed, the `textee` substring is used in matching potential `gematria` matches.
+In life we have coincidences and _gematria_ is one of the best.
+Search opens that up.
+It's interface is REST API and `wss://` | `ws://`.

 ### `merkel`

+The [merkel](https://github.com/ProjectApario/merkel) project is the last in the chain for _Project Apario_ until the DAO NFTs sell on XRP.
+I'm not necessarily trying to make _money_ on the project _per-se_, but the XRP collected simply goes into the `rAparioji3FxAtD7UufS8Hh9XmFn7h6AX` wallet address and would be used in conjunction with the `$APARIO` token that was minted.
+I've _built it_, it's ultimately a matter of _whether or not they will come_.
+Merkel attempts to introduce the **merkle** concept for verifying NFT participation chains.
+If _Project Apario_ continues by my hands, and its future involves crypto, then the **merkel** package would end up being used because its important to have authenticity and reliability in what you're asserting.

+## PhoenixVault

+The movement in 2020 was originally for the JFK files, and I found the technical challenge of NARA's release of the files unsearchable to be a fun challenge to conquer.
+That I did.
+I started with a proof of concept and then I delivered on the real deal.
+The _closed source_ cost $7K/mo to serve 500K JFK files and the **open source** version costs $63/mo to serve 500K JFK files - both for roughly 500 concurrent users.

+### Roadmap for _Project Apario_

+Since the **PhoenixVault** is the _product_ of _Project Apario_, I plan on integrating the skills acquired from my VueJS course, coupled with AI assisted development, coupled with [room](https://github.com/andreimerlescu/room) and the new [lemmings](https://github.com/andreimerlescu/lemmings), I should be able to build a brand new service for Project Apario completely from start to finish.
+But doing it, without any support, or sponsorship, is difficult when I can only contribute a few hours per month in any meaningful capacity.
+When I am able to increase that efficiency by increasing collaboration, the project will resume.
+But, until that happens, I'll be waiting on the DAO NFTs to sell, and when they sell, I'll know that I have a team of serious folks who want to help build out the future roadmap of the project.
+The door is open.